 - Mix the squash filling together with stir-fry, spring onion and some mozzarella.
 You can replace mozzarella with homemade cashew cheese or omit completely.

-- Place the filling back inside the squash skin and bake for a further 10 minutes.
+- Place the filling back inside the squash the skin and bake for a further 10 minutes.

 - Serve butternut squash in skin and devour while warm.